AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

 .. note::
-   Our implementations of the conjudate and Biconjugate-Frank-Wolfe methods should be inherently proportional [6], but we have not yet carried the appropriate testing that would be required for an empirical proof
+   Our implementations of the conjudate and Biconjugate-Frank-Wolfe methods should be inherently proportional [6]_, but we have not yet carried the appropriate testing that would be required for an empirical proof.

 Cost function
 ~~~~~~~~~~~~~